build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

     openssl x509 -in ${THING_NAME}-certificate.pem -out cert.der -outform DER
     ```

     - The MicroPython firmware running on your Pico W requires keys and certificates to be in DER format.
-Therefore, this additional step is required to convert the private key and certificate file into that format before uploading them to the device
+Therefore, this additional step is required to convert the private key and certificate file into that format before uploading them to the device.

 12. Download the certificate and key files from CloudShell:

-    1. You will need 2 files, and they will need to be downloaded one at a time
+    1. You will need 2 files, and they will need to be downloaded one at a time.

-    2. In the CloudShell window, click **Actions**
+    2. In the CloudShell window, click **Actions**.

        ![CloudShell action menu](images/CloudShell_actions_menu.jpg)

-    3. Select **Download file**
+    3. Select **Download file**.

     4. You will be prompted to provide the path/name of each file.
 As the files have been saved to ~ (current user's home directory), you can just enter the filename.
-Download the key file `key.der`
+Download the key file `key.der`.

        ![CloudShell download key](images/CloudShell_download_key.jpg)

-    5. Click the **Download** button
+    5. Click the **Download** button.

-    6. Do this step again for certificate file `cert.der`
+    6. Do this step again for certificate file `cert.der`.

        ![CloudShell download certificate](images/CloudShell_download_cert.jpg)

     7. Note where your browser saves those files to your local computer.
-You will need them shortly
+You will need them shortly.

 13. Get and save the IoT Endpoint url for later: